typelevel/typelevel.github.com/_posts/2014-09-02-typelevel-scala.md

 * That we don't have the resources or the expertise to pull this off.

     We disagree -- the community around the Typelevel projects contains many of the most able Scala programmers on the planet.
 Between us we have a deep understanding of Scala's type system and other semantics (both as specified and as implemented), of compiler construction in general and of Typesafe Scala compiler internals in particular.
-We are intimately familiar with the Scala toolchain, which many of have been using at scale for years in our day jobs.
+We are intimately familiar with the Scala toolchain, which many of us have been using at scale for years in our day jobs.
 We are also intimately familiar with the issues that we seek to address -- they are ones we face daily.

     We also have the existence proof of the other Scala compiler variants.
 The number of full-time-equivalent people working on these projects is really very small -- we believe that in practice this can be matched or exceeded by an open, inclusive and enthusiastic open source project.